 Within video as a form, she was able to achieve a collage structure.
 Sujir’s video art works have been shown in group shows at the Museum of Modern Art in New York and the Tate Gallery in Liverpool, England as well as galleries and festivals all over the world.
 Her works are in collections, including the National Gallery of Canada (four video artworks), the Glenbow (two video art installations and one video artwork), the University of Lethbridge Art Gallery (one video art installation), and numerous library collections.
 Select publications include curator and editor Srimoyee Mitra’s “Border Cultures” (2016) published by London’s Black Dog Publishing and the Art Gallery of Windsor with “Tulipomania: an electronic trade tale” (2013/2006); and curators Katherine Ylitalo and Nancy Tousley, with editor Melanie Kjorlien’s “Made in Calgary: An Exploration of Art from 1960 to the 2000’s “(2016), published by the Glenbow Art Gallery and Museum (2016) with Sujir’s “Tulipomania: an electronic trade fable,”” (2013/2006) and “My Two Grandmothers:” (1991).

-Leila Sujir is an associate professor at Concordia University, in the Intermedia (Video, Performance, and Electronic Arts) area of the Studio Arts Department in the Faculty of Fine Arts.
+Leila Sujir is Chair of the Studio Arts Department at Concordia University in the Faculty of Fine Arts, and an associate professor in the Intermedia area (Video, Performance, and Electronic Arts).
 In 2005 through 2006, she was a Distinguished Visiting Scholar at the University of Calgary, a one year research position as an artist in the Interactions Lab in the Department of Computer Science.
-She recently received a three year SSHRC grant, Exploring Elastic 3D Spaces: Bodies and Belonging (2016-2019).
+She recently received a three year Social Sciences Humanities Research grant, “Exploring Elastic 3D Spaces: Bodies and Belonging” (2016-2019).